Larry Kirwan - Rockaway Blue (2021)

 This time Kirwan's fiction was inspired by the tragic events of 9-11-2001.
 I like to call the Irish-American's writing "reality fiction" because while his plots are imaginatively original he draws his inspiration from actual historical events or real people.
 His storylines may not have actually happened but they easily could have.

 Readers should find Rockaway Blue enticing.
 Lieutenant Brian Murphy of the NYPD heroically saves seven lives in the World Trade Center that horrible September morning.
-Sadly, his heroism costs him his life along with over four hundred other firefighters, police, and first responders.
+Sadly, his heroism costs him his own life along with over four hundred other firefighters, police, and first responders.